 as well as any other suitable degree.
 The suitability of the applicant's undergraduate training as generally specified above will be matched to the specific degree of interest.
-Students with Pass Degrees will be accepted only under special circumstances principally related to postgraduate experience.
+Students with Lower Second Honours or Pass Degrees will be accepted only under special circumstances principally related to postgraduate experience.